Build a Flutter App that Integrates with Viam

 Entering the name for the project in VS Code: 'smart_machine_app'.

-When you hit Enter, Flutter auto-generates a project folder with lots of useful boilerplate code.
+When you hit Enter, Flutter auto-generates a project folder with a useful starter project.
 VS Code automatically opens it.

 Edit the YAML configuration files